 Check the ball valve.
 If the water is running continuously, is the valve arm down?
 Move it up and down – this may release it if it has got stuck.
-If the arm isn’t stuck and won’t rise by itself, the float is probably waterlogged.
+If the arm moves freely but won’t rise by itself, the float probably has a hole in it.
 You can easily replace it by screwing a new one on.

 Does the arm move freely?
 Is the float watertight?
-If the answer to these questions is yes but the valve still doesn’t shut off properly, the washer and/or nozzle may be worn.
+If yes, but the valve still doesn’t shut off properly, the washer and/or nozzle may be worn.

 Overflow pipe leaking but the ball valve is OK

 Does the valve shut off normally and at the correct level?
-This means that the cause is water entering the cistern through the outlet pipes at the bottom.
+If so, then the cause is water entering the cistern through the outlet pipes at the bottom.

 The cause of this fault relates to one of either two aspects of your plumbing system: a mixer tap or shower, or an indirect hot water cylinder.

 Mains pressure water is at a much higher pressure than gravity-fed water, like the water from your hot water cylinder.
 If the two bodies of water mix, the cold water will displace the hot.
 It will push back through the hot water cylinder and back into the cold water storage cistern.

 This is very likely to happen if a mixer tap or shower has a faulty or absent non-return valve. and there isn’t such a valve on the hot supply pipe.

 Think back – did the cistern only start to overflow after the recent installation of a device with a mixer valve?
 Or does it overflow when you have a bath or a shower?
 If so, then it’s very likely that a mixer tap or mixer shower is the cause of the problem.
 Of course, this problem can also occur if an existing mixer tap or mixer shower develops a leak.